jmayorga94/Azure-SelfHostedAgent-Terraform/README.md

 # Azure-SelfHostedAgent-Terraform
-This is an example of using Terraform for provisioning a Windows machine and registering to your Azure DevOps Organization.
+This is an example of using Terraform for provisioning a Windows machine and registering it to your Azure DevOps Organization.

 # How to use
 To provision using this sample, follow these steps: